Redsoxin7/beer_recipes/README.md

 5. Brewersfriend.ipynb & scrape.py - notebook & python code to scrape the brewersfriend.com website.
 Technical issue with saving data required secondary file.

-6. Beer_recipe_scrape.ipynb - Notebook that contains the code to scrape the Beersmith.com website.
-3. **Data_Dictionary.md:** is the custom data dictionary for this project.
+6. **Data_Dictionary.md:** is the custom data dictionary for this project.

-4. **README.md:** provides overview of the project, information on running the project, sources of information, and description of project features.
+7. **README.md:** provides overview of the project, information on running the project, sources of information, and description of project features.

-5. **Cleaning_USCIties_Connectivity.ipynb:** a Jupyter Notebook in which the steps for data cleaning, merging of data sets, calculation of new values, data visualization, and interpretation are located.
+8. **Beer_capstone.ipynb:** a Jupyter Notebook in which the steps for data cleaning, merging of data sets, calculation of new values, data visualization, and interpretation are located.

-6. **requirements.txt:** this is the file used for pip install of project requirements.
+9. **requirements.txt:** this is the file used for pip install of project requirements.

 ## Data Dictionary
 ### Please see the Data_Dictionary.md file in this repo.